 Except for VHF/UHF mobile, I was mostly inactive starting around 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
 Since then my on-the-air activity has roughly followed the sunspot cycle, but gradually increased.
 In addition to my brother (W2GP) and sister (K2AMC), the other hams in the family are my father, N2NPV and brother-in-law, N3WNI.Today I'm quite active on the air and can be found somewhere among the HF bands from 10 through 160 meters, propagation permitting—about half CW, half SSB,and a smattering of digital modes.
 I anticipate plunging head-first into software defined radio this year, finally getting into the 21st century.
 Radio still holds that fascination for me.

 It's always great to hear from old friends—ham radio or not—via email.
-And if you have questions about any of the material on the site, please also contact me via email (w2pa at w2pa.net).
+And if you have questions about any of the material on the site, please also contact me via email (w2pa at w2pa.net - substitute the appropriate symbol).

 73, Chris, W2PA